-We expect that research and development expenses will continue to be substantial in 2020 as we continue our clinical program evaluating Firdapse[®] for the treatment of MuSK-MG, continue our proof-of-concept trial for SMA Type 3, continue our Expanded Access Program, take steps to develop a sustained release formulation of Firdapse[®], continue our regulatory path to seek approval of Firdapse[®] in Japan, and begin to evaluate Firdapse[®] as a treatment for other neuromuscular diseases.
+We expect that research and development expenses will continue to be substantial in 2021 and beyond as we conduct our proof-of-concept trial for HNPP, continue our Expanded Access Program, take steps to continue the development of a long-acting formulation of amifampridine phosphate, continue our regulatory path to seek approval of Firdapse[®] in Japan and evaluate Firdapse[®] as a treatment for other neuromuscular diseases.
+Research and development expenses will likely also increase if we elect to further the development of Firdapse[®] for MuSK-MG or if we successfully execute on our strategic initiative to acquire or in-license innovative technology platforms and/or earlier stage programs in other therapeutic categories outside of neuromuscular diseases.